Paperweightt/MCBE-Pack-Template/README.md

 > .\pack_name\.build\init.ps1
 > ```

-## goals
+## features

-> - Setup symlinks so resource pack and behavior pack are located in one place
+> - Setup symlinks so resource pack and behavior pack are located in one folder
-> - Setup manifest.json files with sensible defaults
+> - Setup manifest.json files with up to date sensible defaults
+> - Setup uuids for manifest.json files
-> - Keep setup within one file
+> - Setup pack linking
+> - simple easy to edit init and clean files